mb1511/GenomeWeb/README.md

 If the following libraries are not already installed, run the following command from a Terminal/Command Prompt:

 	pip install numpy colorcet svgwrite svgutils

+I using Python 2.7.x, the following may also need to be installed:

+	pip install future

 (pip should be installed by default with Python)

 Install the scripts:

 * Download and unzip this repository.
-* Navigate to the download direcotry and open a Terminal/Command Prompt/PowerShell here (Shift + Right-click on Windows gives the option for this)
+* Navigate to the download directory and open a Terminal/Command Prompt/PowerShell here (Shift + Right-click on Windows gives the option for this)
 * Run the install script:

 On UNIX-based systems: